mrmrcoleman/autocon2_workshop/README.md

 1. If you go back and look at the monitoring in Icinga you'll see that we created a bunch of monitoring alerts while making that change, because we forgot an important step: update the monitoring to switch off the alerts before making the change and then switch them back on when we're done.
 2. We also need to now go back and update our documentation (if it exists) so that future engineers will know what they are getting themselves into when they SSH into the devices.
 How do we ensure that the documentation is updated when many engineers are making changes to the network?
+3. How can we confirm that our devices are correctly (and securely) configured?
-3. If we're ever audited, we may be asked to show the reason why this change was made and by whom.
+4. If we're ever audited, we may be asked to show the reason why this change was made and by whom.
 How could we correlate our ITSM ticket to all those changes?

 Even with this trivial network change that's a lot to worry about, with plenty of surface area for us to fat finger a command or forget an important step.
 If only there were a better way!